--> About AutoPi | Our History

 Open source as a technical baseline

-The open-source approach also supports long-term maintainability.
 Customers are not tied to closed firmware images or opaque update mechanisms.
-Instead, they can audit changes, maintain forks when necessary, and align device behavior with internal engineering standards or compliance requirements.
+They can audit changes, maintain forks when necessary, and align device behavior with internal engineering standards or compliance requirements.
+Community contributions from real deployment scenarios feed back into the platform continuously.

 Open source software and development

-We will enable vehicles around the world with advanced technology and customizable solutions with one IoT platform, and consequently strengthen our customers’ operations and make them more profitable.
+We will enable vehicles around the world with advanced technology and customizable solutions with one IoT platform, and consequently strengthen our customers's operations and make them more profitable.

 We seek to convey more innovation, efficiency, and abundance of opportunities in the world by pushing the telematics industry into our current century.